COVID-19 – Testing

 - Resident or worker in other congregate living settings and institutions

 You can look up your test result on the Ministry of Health website.
 You will need your green Ontario health card.
-Results can take up to 7 days.
+Results may take up to 3 – 4 days depending on the volume of testing.

 If you test negative for COVID-19 you did not have detectable virus at the time you were tested.
 This does not mean you will not get sick.
 It also does not mean that you will not be exposed to, test positive for or become sick with COVID-19 at any time after your test.